 With 68 teams from across the country playing the single-elimination tournament, there's a reason for just about everyone to watch.
 In fact, last year CBS/Turner reported its best performance for the men's Sweet 16 in 28 years, with an average of 12.9 million viewers and nearly 17 million viewed the 2021 championship game.
 Every year, approximately 40 million Americans fill out a bracket with their predictions on which teams will reign supreme throughout the tournament, giving them even more incentive to tune in.

-With so many games and so many people watching the tournament, a number of which are played during normal work hours, it's inevitable that March Madness would seep into the workplace as well.
-About 22 million of the people filling out those brackets do so to participate in some sort of office pool, either officially sanctioned by the employer or off the books.
-And while not everyone can get away with streaming their favorite team's game at the office, most can't help themselves from checking the scores online throughout the day or talking over the previous day's game highlights with their coworkers.
+A number of games are played during normal work hours, and millions of employees participate in some sort of office pool—either officially sanctioned by the employer or off the books.
+So, it’s no surprise March Madness inevitably seeps into the workplace.
+And while not everyone will be streaming their favorite team's game during the workday, most will periodically check scores online or talk over the previous day's game highlights with their coworkers.